 - Castellana Negra

 This type of chicken originally hails from Indonesia, where it’s prized for its mystical abilities.
-Ayam Cemani chickens are completely black (both inside and out), and have a heart as black as its feathers.
+Ayam Cemani chickens are completely black (both inside and out), and have a heart as black as their feathers.

 Their blood is also said to be quite thick, and a darker red than normal (although this theory hasn’t been proven).